yogsototh/yblog/multi/blog/Hakyll-setup.md

 3. Once I finished I've written a very minimal script which mainly to a git push.
    My blog is hosted on [github](http//github.com).

-Being short sighted we could say the role of Hakyll is to:
+Being short sighted one could reduce the role of Hakyll to:

 >create (resp. update) %html file when I create (resp. change) a markdown file.